Hi there Darlings,

-Modern General- (Albuquerque and Santa Fe) Cutest little place with fresh food, healthy juices, books and a wonderfully curated general store.
+Modern General- (Albuquerque and Santa Fe) A cool little place with fresh food, healthy juices, books and a wonderfully curated general store.

 El Farol- (Santa Fe) Spanish tapas on Canyon Rd.
 Great drinks.
 The New York Times calls this one of the best bars on earth.
 My cousin Vincent Griego has a residency here every summer singing (cante) Flamenco music and traditional Flamenco Dancers perform.
 It's the best of fun, Ole!

-La Choza- (Santa Fe) Recently introduced to us by a family friend.
-(Thanks Moi!)
-Sister restaurant to the world famous The Shed, an all time favorite.
+La Choza- (Santa Fe) introduced to us by a family friend a few years back, (Thanks Moi!)
+Sister restaurant to the world famous The Shed, an all time favorite both award winning restaurants.
 We can't go without ordering the Blue Corn Chicken Enchiladas with red chile.
 Order it with a fried egg on top like the locals do.